 - sweet potatoes

-There’s some evidence that taking biotin supplements by mouth may slow hair loss, but most of the research has been done in women.
+There’s some evidence that taking biotin may help slow hair loss,

 - tight hairstyles, such as pigtails, cornrows, braids, and buns

 - chemicals used in perms and hair straightening treatments

 If you do use chemicals or bleach in your hair, get help from a trained professional.
 Do not try to do it yourself at home.

 Get a checkup

 Aside from your genetics, several medical conditions can cause hair loss.
 Treating any underlying medical conditions can help address your hair loss.